nguyenlong205/uit-ds-final-project/README.md

 ## Acknowledgement
 I would like to express my heartfelt gratitude to the following individuals for their invaluable guidance and support throughout this project:
 - Ph.D.
-Nguyen Gia Tuan Anh – Dean of the Faculty of Information Science and Engineering, UIT
+Nguyen Gia Tuan Anh – University of Information Technology, VNUHCM
+- Ph.D.
+Duong Ngoc Hao - University of Information Technology, VNUHCM
-- Teaching Assistant Tran Quoc Khanh – Faculty of Information Science and Engineering, UIT
+- Teaching Assistant Tran Quoc Khanh – University of Information Technology, VNUHCM

 Their expertise and encouragement were instrumental in helping us navigate challenges and achieve our objectives.